neumino/neumino.github.io/movies.md

 ### Love Hard
-*Released on 2021-11-05, vote average 7.1*
+*Released on 2021-11-05, vote average 7.2*

-An LA girl, unlucky in love, falls for an East Coast guy on a dating app and decides to surprise him for Christmas, only to discover that she’s been catfished.
+An LA girl, unlucky in love, falls for an East Coast guy on a dating app and decides to surprise him for Christmas, only to discover that she&#39;s been catfished.
 But the object of her affection actually lives in the same town, and the guy who duped her offers to set them up if she pretends to be his own girlfriend for the holidays.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/3boMRfx6cjE?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Happiness Ever After
-*Released on 2021-11-10, vote average 8.3*

-This sequel to &#34;Happiness is a Four-Letter Word&#34; finds Zaza, Princess and Zim living new chapters of their lives amid loss, family grudges and new love.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/GhGzYbUK5Jw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>